 A Great Project for Organization!

-Plans to Build a Caddy Inspired by a Magazine Holder SANY1347The inspiration piece is actually constructed of fabric but I thought that one constructed out of wood would serve many other purposes than just magazines.
+caddy inspired by a magazine holder featured imageThe inspiration piece is actually constructed of fabric but I thought that one constructed out of wood would serve many other purposes than just magazines.
 It could be a toolbox…

-Plans to Build a Caddy Inspired by a Magazine Holder SANY1344The possibilities are endless!
+caddy inspired by a magazine holder holding magazinesThe possibilities are endless!
 I finished mine using my trusty chalk paint and Minwax Paste Wax.

 Materials: